 Kweli Journal, Inc. is a 501(c)(3) organization and donations are tax-deductible to the fullest extent of the law.
 We have been volunteer run and operated since December 2009.

-You can also make a general donation that will assist in the costs of maintaining Kweli's subsidized free literary programming: Kweli Scholars Program and Reading and Conversation series.
-Our Kweli Scholars Program provides emerging writers of color with tuition free writing classes and mentorship.
-In addition, our online literary journal and free Reading and Conversation series—presented in partnership with the New York Times African Heritage Network—have allowed new voices to share both page and stage.
+You can make a general donation that will assist in the costs of maintaining Kweli's subsidized free literary programming: Kweli's Fellowship Program (formerly Kweli Scholars Program) and Reading and Conversation series.
+Our Kweli Fellowship Program provides emerging writers of color with tuition free writing classes and mentorship.
+In addition, our online literary journal and free Reading and Conversation series—presented in partnership with Black@NYT—have allowed new voices to share both page and stage.
 These new voices appeared on the digital page with Hodder Fellow Cristina Garcia in April 2013, and MacArthur Fellow Edward P. Jones shared the stage with new and emerging voices at the New York Times Conference Center in April 2011.

 Princess Perry appeared on both the page and the stage.
-She was published in the inaugural issue of the journal and joined Kweli's editorial circle in 2013.
-She had this to say about the importance of Kweli to the literary landscape.
+She was published in the inaugural issue of the journal in 2009 and joined Kweli's editorial circle in 2013.
+In 2014, she had this to say about the importance of Kweli to the literary landscape.

 "Five years ago, I answered an extended call for short stories from a journal whose name I could not correctly pronounce.
 Since then, I have learned to speak and love the name Kweli.
 In its 2009 inaugural issue, Kweli published my short story, "A Hard Bed," which the editors of the journal also nominated for a Pushcart Prize.
 Within the next year or so, Kweli invited me (along with other writers that the journal nurtures) to read at the New York Times building as an opener for Pulitzer Prize winning author Edward P. Jones.
 I was given the additional honor of introducing Mr. Jones.
 That night, he autographed a copy of my book, "The Known World," with the words, "one word at a time," not only encouragement but sound advice from an author who shares my world view and believed that my voice has a place in literature.
 In the fall of this year, my story "A Penny, A Pound" will be published in the anthology All About Skin: Short Fiction by Women of Color (University of Wisconsin Press).
 None of this would have happened without the constant encouragement and support of Kweli.
 My forthcoming and recently published words were rejected by numerous mainstream journals before finding a home with Kweli and All About Skin.
 Even when my stories gained some notice from mainstream journals by garnering finalist and honorable mention status, they were still passed over for stories with subject matter far afield from the exploration of what it has meant to be black, a woman, a mulatto, an artist and a farmer in Virginia and North Carolina.